 Hopefully, you can become a consultant or work part-time.
 Check out some associations or industry groups that provide discounted health coverage.

 Veterans’ benefits.
 First of all, thank you for your service.
-If you are someone who served in the active military, you may qualify for health benefits.
-Visit the Department of Veterans Affairs to learn more. http://www.va.gov/healthbenefits/apply/veterans.asp
+If you served in the active military, you may qualify for health benefits.
+Visit the Department of Veterans Affairs to learn more. https://www.va.gov/healthbenefits/apply/veterans.asp

 The key is to plan often, plan early, and expect the unexpected.
 Work the healthcare cost into your retirement savings.
 Figure out how much of your retirement savings may need to go toward health coverage and how much will be going toward other living expenses.